 A deep-clean is a must, but you’ll also want to decide whether to make repairs and touch-ups.
-If your market is currently a seller’s market, you could have more latitude to sell the condo as-is and have the buyer take care of the repairs.
-If there are some serious issues, however, such as a leaky water heater, some buyers might ask for a repair, or use that to negotiate a lower sales price.
+If your area is currently a seller’s market, you could have more latitude to sell the condo as-is and have the buyer take care of the repairs.
+If there are serious issues, however — such as a leaky water heater — some buyers might ask for a repair, or use that to negotiate a lower sale price.

-As you prepare to sell your condo, know that the process is different from selling other types of property.
-Connect with a real estate agent who specializes in selling condos early on in the process, and don’t be afraid to ask questions.
+The process of selling a condo is slightly different from selling other types of property.
+If you definitely want to sell rather than rent, first check your HOA rules and then enlist the help of an experienced real estate agent.
+Your agent can help you determine the right asking price and time everything correctly.
 Once you list your condo, keep in mind that it could go quickly, so be prepared to vacate the property and have other living arrangements in place ahead of time.